johannrichard/homebridge-dingz/README.md

 - auto-discover dingz and mystrom devices, and to
 - auto-identify dingz settings and thus accessories by using device type, dip switch settings and input configuration

 Older myStrom WiFi Switches don't support auto-discovery and must be added manually.
 Depending on your setup, you might want or have to add all your devices manually.
 Configuration settings will be read-out automatically in either case.
+The [Wiki](https://github.com/johannrichard/homebridge-dingz/wiki#auto-discovery--auto-configuration) contains further information, including on the new "ignore" feature.

 ## Configuration changes (dingz only)